 (c) The post of Club President is an Honorary position recommended by the Management Committee to the members at the AGM for formal acceptance, this position is to be held for one year and ideally be rotated annually between male and female candidates.

 (d) Bar committee.
-The bar committee shall be nominated from members and voted for at the AGM, to select more than 3, but not more than 7, members, from whom the selected shall appoint one person as Bar Manager.
-The Bar Manager will be responsible for stock control and correct legal operation of the bar and cellar as laid down by the licensing authority.
+The bar committee shall be nominated from members and voted for at the AGM, to select more than 3, but not more than 7, members.
+The Bar Manager shall be elected by a vote of the club membership and will be responsible for stock control and correct legal operation of the bar and cellar as laid down by the licensing authority.
 One Bar Committee member to be present at all times the bar is open.